dvershinin/fds/README.md

  Firewall management is often a task that you do once at the time of setting up a server.
  FirewallD is so great with the concepts of zones, source, support for IP sets.

- But if you're maintaining a server like a PRO, you are monitoring logs, and blocking malicious users as they come.
+ But if you're maintaining a server like a PRO, you are monitoring logs, and blocking malicious users as they come, on a *regular basis*.

  Blocking and managing blocked IP addresses, is where, unfortunately, `firewall-cmd` is very awkward to use.
  And if you're using Cloudflare firewall, you also want to propagate your blocked IP addresses there for even better protection.